- Full Implementation Phase

 - If the funding source requires participation in a Quality Assurance Review for a fidelity ranking certificate, the IC should send the outcomes report to the designated source.

 - The Implementation Coordinator contacts the designated source to schedule a Quality Assurance Review and site visit if required to do so.

-- Implementation Team examines process outcomes with student outcomes as a measure for quality.
-If student outcomes are low, a review of the Too Good Fidelity Model and Core Components, as well as process outcomes is advised to identify and resolve fidelity barriers in order to strengthen subsequent lesson deliveries with higher fidelity.
+- The Implementation Team compares process outcomes with student outcomes to assess implementation quality.
+If student outcomes are low, a review of the Too Good Fidelity Model and Core Components as well as process outcomes is advised to identify and resolve fidelity barriers in order to strengthen fidelity in subsequent lesson deliveries.